-This year, we spent Christmas at my sister’s in Tours and stayed in another stylish b&b called Maison Jules as Suites Beranger was not open.
+This year, we spent Christmas at my sister’s in Tours and stayed in another stylish b&b called Maison Jules.
 It offers the same atmosphere in a classic house stylishly decorated with a more personal welcome from the owner, Alexandra.

 The great thing about Maison Jules is that you really feel that Alexandra opens her private house to you.
 Other unoccupied bedrooms have their doors open, you are given a key to the main door, you can relax in the lounge at any time.
 Provided that you get on with the other guests, you can actually really relax here.

 The room was big enough for the three of us and the bathroom was really spacious with a lovely shower where a specially designed flower has been imprinted on the mosaics.